FeralAI/awesome-switch-homebrew/README.md

 - [Wolf4SDL-Switch](https://github.com/keeganatorr/Wolf4SDL-Switch) - Enhanced port of Wolfenstein 3D

 ### Emulation

+The emulation performance of the Switch is excellent.
+RetroArch is a great "one-stop-shop" for most emulation needs.
+For more demanding systems like Sony PSP and Nintendo DS, standalone emulators like PPSSPP can have better performance.

 - [melonDS](https://github.com/RSDuck/melonDS) - Standalone Nintendo DS emulator
 - [RetroArch](https://www.retroarch.com/?page=platforms) - Multi-platform emulation framework